-HIST 360 – The History & Culture of Italian Food: A Comparative Analysis
+HIST 360 – History & Culture of Italian Food Course: A Comparative Analysis

 Formerly HUM 306 – The History & Culture of Italian Food: A Comparative Analysis

-This course examines the relationship between food, culture and identity in Italy through a variety of readings, discussions, outdoor activities and tasting experiences.
-It will trace the historical evolution of Italian food culture in a world history perspective focusing on the many global influences which over the centuries have shaped the use of different food products, preparation methods, consumption patterns, i.e. the Italian approach towards food, as well as on the many ways in which Italy itself has become a dynamic factor in the process of culinary globalization.
-Lectures, class discussions, and an online discussion forum, will be supplemented by special food workshops in which the history, culture and taste of selected Italian food products such as bread, wine, and olive oil will be explored.
+This course examines the relationship between food, culture, and identity in Italy through a variety of readings, discussions, outdoor activities, and tasting experiences.
+It will trace the historical evolution of Italian food culture in a world history perspective focusing on the many global influences that over the centuries have shaped the use of different food products, preparation methods, and consumption patterns, i.e. the Italian approach towards food, as well as on the many ways in which Italy itself has become a dynamic factor in the process of culinary globalization.
+Lectures, class discussions, and an online discussion forum will be supplemented by special food workshops in which the history, culture, and taste of selected Italian food products such as bread, wine, and olive oil will be explored.
 There will be visits to the traditional food markets in Florence as well as a field trip to the Tuscan countryside.

 Learning outcomes